Shanmukhi1920/Falcon9-FirstStageLanding/README.md

 ## Project Overview

 This project analyzes SpaceX Falcon 9 rocket launches to predict landing outcomes and estimate launch costs.
 The goal is to provide insights that could help other companies bid competitively against SpaceX for rocket launches.
-The analysis covers various aspects including data collection, exploratory data analysis, visualization, and machine learning prediction.

 ## Datasets